 fiscal year.
 Committee members are Directors Pontikes (Chairman), McKenzie

 administers incentive-based compensation plans for senior executive officers

 and reviews and makes recommendations to the Board concerning other

 compensation policies.
 The Compensation Committee held three meetings during

 the last fiscal year.
 Committee members are Directors McKenzie (Chairman)

 Security Ownership of Management

-officers as a group:
+and executive officers as a group: